Meet the team

 Prior to joining Cooperatives UK as the Project Manager for the Ownership Hub programme, John has been working in the charity and development sector, since graduating in 2006.
 John was one of the founders of Performers Without Borders, working with young people across India and South America, before focusing on Youth Development work in the UK.

 Emma is a member of Co-operatives UK's Leadership Team (LT) and has been advising co-operatives and mutuals of all sizes on all aspects of governance for over 20 years.
 As the head of Co-operatives UK’s Advice Team she leads on our chargeable services work and, alongside the rest of the team, ensures that we are the place for our members to find the advice they need.
 Emma is the author of the Co-operative Code of Governance and specialises in offering expert advice to co-operative boards.
-She is Co-operatives UK’s Interim Society Secretary.
+She is Co-operatives UK’s Head of Member Services.

-A qualified solicitor specialising in employment law in co-operatives for more than 15 years, Tim has unique and substantial additional expertise in employee relations, collective bargaining, recognition and industrial action, and an in-depth understanding of HR policy, reward and benefits strategies.
+A Solicitor specialising in employment law in co-operatives for more than 15 years, Tim has unique and substantial additional expertise in employee relations, collective bargaining, recognition and industrial action, and an in-depth understanding of HR policy, reward and benefits strategies.

 Kate is an experienced HR professional with almost 10 years' experience in HR policy, reward and employee relations in co-operatives.
 A chartered member of the CIPD specialising in all things policy, Kate is well placed to provide expert advice, guidance and support on all aspects of the employment journey.